Dendroculus/discord-image-upscaler-bot/README.md

 Start the worker with `python worker.py` to begin polling for queued jobs and performing upscales.
 Start the bot with `python bot.py` to register the `/upscale` slash command and run the delivery loop.
 Use `/upscale` in a server where the bot is invited; upload an image attachment and choose the model type.
 The command will confirm a queued job ID and the worker will process the image and save the output into `output/`; the bot will then post the upscaled image into the originating channel and remove the local file.

+Or if you want to quit that hassle, you can use the batch files provided in the repository root : [Batch File Link ](https://github.com/Dendroculus/discord-image-upscaler-bot/blob/main/start_upscaler.bat)
 ## ☁️ Deployment tips

 Run the bot and worker as separate services so heavy processing does not block command handling.
 For small deployments, a Docker Compose setup with two services and a shared `models/` and `output/` volume is convenient.
 For production, consider separate systemd units, Docker containers orchestrated by a process manager, or Kubernetes Deployments with GPU node selection.
 A managed PostgreSQL instance reduces operational overhead.
 Monitor disk usage and prune old entries/output files if you expect high throughput.